Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 And the lawyer also said to tell you that I have depression.

-Never has someone just put their hand up.
+Never has someone to put their hand up.

 Grant Hackett put his hand up.

-Hackett put his hand up on the plane and reached forward to the seat in front
+Hackett put his hand up on the plane and reach forward to the seat in front,

 So he put his hand up before he had to put his hand up.